-Capital Research and Management Company acts as investment advisor to various investment companies.
-It has sole voting power with respect to shares (approximately percent of shares outstanding) and sole investment power with respect to all of its shares.
+Capital World Investors is a division of Capital Research and Management Company.
+It has sole voting power with respect to 4,350,000 shares (approximately 0.38 percent of shares outstanding) and sole investment power with respect to all of its shares.

 Wellington Management Company, LLP acts as investment advisor to various clients.
-It has shared voting power with respect to shares (approximately percent of shares outstanding) and shared investment power with respect to all of its shares.
+It has shared voting power with respect to 21,625,613 shares (approximately 1.9 percent of shares outstanding) and shared investment power with respect to all of its shares.